petsc/petsc/doc/manual/ksp.rst

    KSPSetTolerances(KSP ksp,PetscReal rtol,PetscReal atol,PetscReal dtol,PetscInt maxits);

-The user can retain the default value of any of these parameters by specifying ``PETSC_DEFAULT`` as the corresponding tolerance; the defaults are ``rtol=1e-5``, ``atol=1e-50``, ``dtol=1e5``, and ``maxits=1e4``.
+The user can retain the current value of any of these parameters by specifying ``PETSC_CURRENT`` as the corresponding tolerance; the defaults are ``rtol=1e-5``, ``atol=1e-50``, ``dtol=1e5``, and ``maxits=1e4``.
+Using ``PETSC_DETERMINE`` will set the parameters back to their initial values when the object's type was set.
 These parameters can also be set from the options database with the commands ``-ksp_rtol`` ``<rtol>``, ``-ksp_atol`` ``<atol>``, ``-ksp_divtol`` ``<dtol>``, and ``-ksp_max_it`` ``<its>``.